pranavrajaram/lights-out/README.md

   frameborder="0"
 ></iframe>

 This plot shows that distribution.
-We can see that almost all of the observed difference was greater than the simulated differences, and the p-value was 0.002.
-Therefore, at a 1% significane level, we reject the null hypothesis that the distribution of the `POPPCT.URBAN` column when `DEMAND.LOSS.MW` is missing is the same as the distribution of the column when `DEMAND.LOSS.MW` is not missing.
+We can see that almost all of the observed difference was greater than the simulated differences, and the p-value was 0.001.
+Therefore, at a 1% significance level, we reject the null hypothesis that the distribution of the `POPPCT.URBAN` column when `DEMAND.LOSS.MW` is missing is the same as the distribution of the column when `DEMAND.LOSS.MW` is not missing.
 We conclude that the demand loss of a power outage is MAR, conditional on the urban population percentage of the state where the outage occurred.

 We also found that `DEMAND.LOSS.MW` ***IS NOT*** missing on the `CLIMATE.CATEGORY` column.
 In order to determine this, we conducted a permutation test with total variance difference (TVD) as the test statistic, since `CLIMATE.CATEGORY` is categorical.
 We used the following pair of hypotheses for the test: